21.5 C

 The remark drew strong denunciations from critics who argued it sounded like a blanket threat against Iran’s populace instead of targeting combatants or regime leaders.
 Journalist Laura Jedeed wrote on Bluesky that Hegseth singled out “not ‘terrorists,’ not ‘radicals,’ not even ‘Islamists.’
 ‘Iranians.'”

-Garrett reviewed the events leading up to the operation, noting intelligence about Khamenei’s whereabouts had been provided via Israeli Prime Minister Benjamin Netanyahu.
+Garrett reviewed the events leading up to the operation, noting that intelligence about Khamenei’s whereabouts had been provided via Israeli Prime Minister Benjamin Netanyahu.
 The reporter suggested the timing hinted at an opportunity rather than an urgent threat.

 Hegseth called such concerns “silly and academic,” pointing to what he described as 47 years of Iranian attacks on Americans since the 1979 Islamic Revolution.
 He referenced Operation Midnight Hammer, the June 2025 U.S. mission that struck Iran’s nuclear sites at Fordow, Natanz, and Isfahan using B-2 stealth bombers and Tomahawk missiles.
 Officials claimed the operation “obliterated” Iran’s nuclear program, although international monitors estimate Iran still retains more than 970 pounds of near–bomb-grade uranium.